Luke Keary: 2017

-In Round 1 of the 2017 NRL season, Keary made his club debut for Roosters against the Gold Coast Titans and sat on a pole as is customary for new rooster players, having a successful match by scoring 2 tries in the 32-18 win at Cbus Super Stadium.
+In Round 1 of the 2017 NRL season, Keary made his club debut for Sydney Roosters against the Gold Coast Titans, having a successful match by scoring 2 tries in the 32–18 win at Cbus Super Stadium.

-Keary made 26 appearances for Eastern Suburbs and was part of the side which made it all the way to the preliminary final before suffering a shock 16-29 defeat by a depleted North Queensland Cowboys team.
+Keary made 26 appearances for Sydney Roosters and was part of the side which made it all the way to the preliminary final before suffering a shock 16–29 defeat by a depleted North Queensland Cowboys team.

 At season's end, Keary contemplated playing in the World Cup.
 He later said, "I stuck my hand up to play for Ireland in 2017.
 It didn’t eventuate, I had a few [injuries] at the back end of the year.
 I’ve always had a connection there since I was a kid.
 Dad’s family is still over there.
 I haven’t been over there but you just feel proud whenever he talked about it.
 It makes me feel good thinking about it."

 2018

 In 2018, Keary suffered a broken jaw at pre season training and missed over a month of training and trial games.

-Keary received the Clive Churchill medal in the 2018 Grand Final where his team the Roosters beat the Melbourne Storm 21-6.
+Keary received the Clive Churchill medal in the 2018 Grand Final where his team the Sydney Roosters beat the Melbourne Storm 21–6.

 He capped a stellar season by earning selection in the Australian Kangaroos team as starting five-eighth for Test matches against New Zealand and Tonga.